dawson-b23/HHDocs/HHDocs/docs/llm-usage.md

 This documentation covers access, authentication, and detailed usage.
 It assumes the application is deployed via Docker Compose as described in previous instructions.

+## Help

+To get help for modes you can enter one of these queries into the general mode:
+  - general-mode.md
+  - press20-mode.md
+  - websearch-mode.md
+  - what-can-you-do.md

+Entering any of these into the chat (general mode) will make the model output contents it has saved regarding those services.

 ## Definitions

 **LLM (Large Language Model):** An AI model trained on vast data to understand and generate human-like text, used here for natural language queries and responses.